lino-framework/book/docs/dev/datamig.rst

 <https://docs.djangoproject.com/en/1.11/topics/migrations/>`_).

-Lino suggests to use :doc:`Python dumps <dump2py>` as a different approach for doing database migrations.
+Lino suggests to use :doc:`Python dumps <dump2py>` as a different approach for doing database migrations.  **Advantages** of migrations à la Lino:

-Advantages of Lino migrations:

 - They make the process of deploying applications and upgrading production sites simpler and more transparent.
 As the responsible